 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Every cook needs a basic macaroni and cheese recipe and this one won't disappoint.
-The cheese sauce is made with both milk and half-and-half, which gives the dish rich flavor and texture.
-This recipe calls for sprinkling additional cheese over the top before it's baked, but you can add breadcrumbs if you prefer a crunchy topping.
-There are also many different ingredients you can add to turn this into a complete meal or make into a decadent side dish.
+Every cook needs a foundational macaroni and cheese recipe, and this one won't disappoint.
+The cheese sauce is made with milk and half-and-half, giving the dish rich flavor and texture.
+This recipe calls for sprinkling additional cheese over the top before it's baked, which adds to the cheesy goodness.
+It's ready in just over 30 minutes and can quickly become a go-to mac and cheese recipe.

-Meanwhile, melt 2 tablespoons of the butter in a medium saucepan over low heat.
-Blend in flour, stirring constantly, until smooth and bubbly.
+Meanwhile, just before adding the pasta to the water, start the cheese sauce: Melt 2 tablespoons of the butter in a medium saucepan over low heat and wait until the bubbles subside.
+Whisk in flour, stirring constantly, until smooth and bubbly.
 Continue cooking for 2 minutes, stirring constantly.

 Gradually add the milk and then the half-and-half.
-Continue cooking for about 2 to 3 minutes, or until the mixture thickens and begins to bubble, stirring constantly.
+Continue cooking for about 2 to 3 minutes, or until the mixture thickens and begins to bubble, whisking constantly.

 Remove from the heat and add paprika, black pepper, and 2 cups of the cheese; stir until cheese is melted and sauce is smooth.